MOLOKAI SWIM

 Q. What about protection from sharks?

-A. Shark shield equipment is REQUIRED and included in your escort fee.
+A. Shark shield equipment is REQUIRED and included in your escort.

 Q. What about the stinging creatures?